open/close all folders

 Eliot: Yeah, Hardison.
 This is the third place I checked.
 It's all the same.
 What you mean, mob?

 Mobster: Hey!
 That's private property!

-Eliot: *disinterested* Oh.
-That mob. *proceeds to beat the crap out of the three mobsters, then apologises to one of them*
+Eliot: *proceeds to nonchalantly beat the crap out of the three mobsters, then apologizes to one of them*

-The one he apologised to and why deserves mention.
+- The one he apologized to and why deserves mention.
 It was the same guy brained with the baking tray earlier.
 Apparently it broke his nose and, during the fight, Eliot hit him in said broken nose.
 Twice.